 Like other Indigenous peoples, they were keen observers of their world and had deep knowledge of the McCloud watershed, which they believed they were spiritually connected to.
 They lived on a rich supply of food – acorns, pine nuts, roots, deer, and, of course salmon, or nur, which was both their sacred relative and a dietary staple.
 They knew the annual cycles of the salmon and of its key role in the local ecosystem, how their spawned-out bodies return ocean nutrients to the rivers and streams where they were born, feeding wildlife, and even the forests.

-“Somewhere along the way we forgot that we are river people.”
+“We are doing this also to wake up our tribe, because somewhere along the way we forgot that we are river people.”

 When salmon returned to spawn, they lit fires along the river and drummed and danced by the waters to show them the way home.
 They even captured some of the laggard homeward-bound fish and transported them up waterfalls.
 So prosperous were the Winnemem that they were “renowned among their neighbors for giving the greatest number of ‘big time’ festivals and for trading and sharing their region’s abundant resources,” writes historian Alice R. Hoveman in the book Journey to Justice: The Wintu People and the Salmon.